HanznDigital/git-workshop/README.md

-#Do this and that like this
+# Do this and that like this
 hi, there!
 This is my readme...

+## Some more information
+bla